-The E95 set has a total of ten Hall of Famers plus would-be Hall of Famer Eddie Cicotte, who was banned from baseball for his role in the 1919 World Series fix.
+The E95 set has a total of ten Hall of Famers plus, as stated, potential would-be Hall of Famer Eddie Cicotte, who was banned from baseball for his role in the 1919 World Series fix.
 By comparison, the E96 set has only eight Hall of Famers.

 One final quirk related to the E95 and E96 Philadelphia Caramel cards is that copies of these cards were used on the covers of notebooks entitled, ‘Base Ball Series.’

 Many of these cards were cut off of the notebook cover, essentially making hand cut cards.
 This led to a great deal of confusion in the hobby as they were sometimes incorrectly called scraps or even proofs.
 The cards use the same pictures and layout as the traditional E95 and E96 cards.

 However, intact notebook covers have since been found, thus ending the mystery surrounding the cards.
 The cards, similar to other album cut cards for 19th Century issues, do have some value and are collected.
 However, they do not bring crazy money now that it is known what they are.

 Below is a full checklist for the entire set.

 - Honus Wagner

 - Fred Merkle

 - Matty McIntyre